-(I) If the rule is an emergency rule, there exists an emergency justifying the promulgation of such rule, the agency has exceeded the scope of its statutory authority, and the rule was promulgated in compliance with the requirements and limitations of s.
+(I) If the rule is an emergency rule, there exists an emergency justifying the adoption of such rule, the agency is within its statutory authority, and the rule was adopted in compliance with the requirements and limitations of s.
 120.54(4).

 (2) The committee may request from an agency such information as is reasonably necessary for examination of a rule as required by subsection (1).
-The committee shall consult with legislative standing committees with jurisdiction over the subject areas.
-If the committee objects to an emergency rule or a proposed or existing rule, it shall, within 5 days of the objection, certify that fact to the agency whose rule has been examined and include with the certification a statement detailing its objections with particularity.
-The committee shall the Speaker of the House of notify Representatives and the President of the Senate of any objection to an agency rule concurrent with certification of that fact to the agency.
+The committee shall consult with legislative standing committees having jurisdiction over the subject areas.
+If the committee objects to a rule, the committee shall, within 5 days after the objection, certify that fact to the agency whose rule has been examined and include with the certification a statement detailing its objections with particularity.
+The committee shall notify the Speaker of the House of Representatives and the President of the Senate of any objection to an agency rule concurrent with certification of that fact to the agency.
 Such notice shall include a copy of the rule and the statement detailing the committee's objections to the rule.

-(3) Within 30 days of receipt of the objection, if the agency is headed by an individual, or within 45 days of receipt of the objection, if the agency is headed by a collegial body, the agency shall:
+(3) Within 30 days after receipt of the objection, if the agency is headed by an individual, or within 45 days after receipt of the objection, if the agency is headed by a collegial body, the agency shall:

-(a) If the rule is a proposed rule:
+(a) If the rule is not yet in effect: